What Your Cowboy Hat Says About You

-It’s been said that cowboys know how to tell where a fellow cowboy hails from by the shape of their hat and the rope on their saddle.
+It’s been said that cowboys know how to tell where a fellow cowboy hails from by the shape of his hat and the rope on his saddle.
 I’m no expert on the hard and fast rope vs dally ropers, but I can tell a “flat hatter” from a Texas cowboy any day.
 By no means am I a cowboy hat expert, but like any person who wears a hat, I know what I like and what looks best on my head.

 I haven’t had the opportunity to go on a horseback riding vacation in Italy, but I’m told that European cowboys have their own hat styles as well.
 Have you seen the Butteri cowboys from Italy?
 Cowboys from the Maremma region of Italy, have been herding Maremmana cattle for centuries.

 Aussi Cowboy Hat

 No matter whether you wear an Australian “Aussie style” weather proof hat with a wide brim, a cowboy hat with UPF 50 sun protection or a fedora style hat as a fashion statement, you’ve got to feel confident in your hat!
 I’m always adding to my hat collection.
 I hope to be sporting a Stetson cowboy hat the next time you see me on horseback.